Zeedan345/Predictive-Analysis-Crypto-Coin/README.md

 # Predictive-Analysis-Stock-Market
-Predictive Analytics Project for Stock Market Using NLP for Sentiment Analysis
+Predictive Analytics Project for Crypto Coin Using NLP for Sentiment Analysis